Spacewalk Wraps Up With Upgrades on European Lab Module

-Category: Space Hits: 0Spacewalkers Victor Glover (top) and Michael Hopkins are pictured working on upgrades to the Bartolomeo science platform attached to Europe’s Columbus lab module.
+Category: Space Hits: 1Spacewalkers Victor Glover (top) and Michael Hopkins are pictured working on upgrades to the Bartolomeo science platform attached to Europe’s Columbus lab module.
 Credit: NASA TV

 NASA astronauts Mike Hopkins and Victor Glover concluded their spacewalk at 1:24 p.m.
 EST, after 6 hours and 56 minutes.
 The two NASA astronauts completed a number of tasks designed to upgrade International Space Station systems.